christina-yun/trade-me-maybe-be/README.md

-Trade Me Maybe Allows people to:
+# Trade Me Maybe

+Trade Me Maybe is meant to be a pin database and a platform where pin collectors can list their traders, what they're in search of, and find people to trade with.

-List My Traders in One Place
+## List My Traders in One Place

 List my own pins for trade
 Add my pins' information to a database if it doesn't exist yet